-Childbirth is Not a Dignified Experience – Are you’re the queasy type whose stomach turns at the sight and smell of a bowl of raw octopus?
-Does the thought uneasy of the doctor, a classroom full of interns, and the janitor checking out your partner’s junk make you uneasy?
-Wait until you get your first glimpse of the slime-covered, cone headed mess that’s waiting for you.
+Childbirth is Not a Dignified Experience – Are you the queasy type whose stomach turns at the sight and smell of a bowl of raw octopus?
+Does the thought of the doctor, a classroom full of interns, and the janitor checking out your partner’s junk make you uneasy?
+Wait until you get your first glimpse of the slime-covered, cone-headed mess that’s waiting for you.
 Remember when your partner came home from Victoria’s Secrets with three shopping bags of lingerie and you demanded a fashion show?
 After a few pre-natal check-ups, Victoria won’t have any secrets left.
-Now if you got here using a test tube and turkey baster, keep repeating the following in the delivery room , “We really wanted this.”
+If you got here using a test tube and turkey baster, keep repeating, “We really wanted this.”

 Picking the Hospital – This should be a no brainer, but people keeping screwing it up.
 Remember K.I.S.S.
 Ignore suggestions from your hipster friends suggesting a hospital because they heard the bedding has a high thread count or it’s where Beyoncé had her children.

-Babies arrive at the most inconvenient time like three in the morning, in the middle of rush hour, or during a raging snowstorm.
-Take your doctor’s advice and remember if you’re crossing a bridge and tunnel to get to the hospital, the Uber driver might be delivering your child.
+Babies arrive at the most inconvenient time.
+Like at three in the morning, in the middle of rush hour, or during a raging snowstorm.
+If you’re crossing a bridge and tunnel to get to the hospital, the Uber driver might be delivering your child.

-Make Those Hormones Work For You— You’ve had a rough pregnancy, are ten days past your due date.
+Make Those Hormones Work For You — You’ve had a rough pregnancy, and are ten days past your due date.
 Your unborn child has barred the doors and is giving the doctor the middle finger.
 She’s tired and moody because the doctor keeps sending her home, saying, “Let’s give it a few more days shall we?”

 If you want to foreshadow your childbirth experience, start with the Mucus Plug.
 When this slimy mess keeping the baby in place pops, it’s Mother Nature’s way of saying, “Let’s get this party started.”
 What follows are several hours of farting, pooping, and vomiting – kind of like a college frat house on Cinco de Mayo.

-Unlike the old days, children are rarely born in the O.R., meaning the room the hospital assigns you, is your delivery room.
-The transformation from hospital room to delivery room, is terrifying.
-Scary looking medical tools and devices appear for mystery compartments, changing your tastefully decorated room to a fully-equipped bondage chamber any domanatrix would be proud of —I’m pretty sure I saw a ball gag among the medical equipment.
+Children are rarely born in the O.R., meaning the room the hospital assigns you, is your delivery room.
+The transformation from hospital room to delivery room is terrifying.
+Scary looking medical tools and devices appear for mystery compartments.
+Your tastefully decorated room becomes a fully-equipped bondage chamber any dominatrix would be proud of.
+I’m pretty sure I saw a ball gag among the medical equipment.